MASSKAgithub/Youtube-SHOUTOUT-WALL/README.md

 ### Hosting

-> We will host it on netlify and glitch because it's ez pez to do it
+> We will host it on glitch

-1. Create an account on glitch and netlify
+1. Create an account on glitch

-- So the first part is go to https://glitch.com/ and create an account same with https://www.netlify.com/
+- So the first part is go to https://glitch.com/

 2. Install

 - Go to glitch then New project > hello-express
 - You'll see there is a lot of files delete everything
-- Drag and drop every file one by on on glitch which are in server folder (don't do that for node_modules folder and don't do also for package-lock.json)
+- Drag and drop every file one by on on glitch which are in server folder (don't do that for node_modules folder and don't do also for package-lock.json if you have them)
-- be sure glitch installed all modules and go to config.js file and replace `http://localhost` by the *Live App* share link of glitch (share button in glitch project)
+- be sure glitch has installed all modules and go to config.js file and replace `http://localhost` by the *Live App* share link of glitch (share button in glitch project)

+And everything should work !

 Hope you'll enjoy !